 Boxes and ingredients are packed in facilities that handles Peanut, Nuts, Sesame, Fish, Crustaceans, Milk, Egg, Mustard, Celery, Soya, Gluten and Sulphites.
 Due to the conflict in Ukraine, it has been necessary to substitute sunflower oil with rapeseed oil in some products without a label change.
 The FSA have advised that allergic reactions to rapeseed oil are rare.

-Put two Large Saucepans of water, each with a generous pinch of salt on to boil for the potatoes and the beans.
-Cut the new potatoes into quarters (no need to peel!) and pop them in one of your pans of boiling water.
-Cook for 10-15 mins.
-TIP : The potatoes are cooked when you can easily slip a knife through.
-Trim the tops off the green beans.
+Put two large saucepans of water, each with a generous pinch of salt, on to boil for the potatoes and beans.
+Chop the new potatoes into 2cm chunks (no need to peel) and pop them in one of your pans of boiling water.
+Cook for 12-17 mins.tTIP: The potatoes are cooked when you can easily slip a knife through.
+Meanwhile, trim the green beans.
 Pick the tarragon leaves from their stalks and finely chop (discard the stalks).

-Pat each tilapia fillet dry with a little kitchen paper.
-Season the fish with a pinch of salt and a grind of black pepper.
-Put a splash of oil in a large frying pan on medium-high heat.
-Once the pan is hot, add the fish, skin-side down.
+Pat the tilapia dry with kitchen paper.
+Season the fish with a pinch of salt and pepper.
+Heat a splash of oil in a frying pan on medium-high heat.
+Once the pan is hot, add the fish.
 Fry for 4-5 mins.
-Then turn and cook for 2-3 mins more.
-TIP : The fish is cooked when the centre is opaque.
-Remove it from the pan, set aside and keep warm.
+Then, carefully turn and cook for 2-3 mins more.
+IMPORTANT: The fish is cooked when the centre is opaque.
+Remove from the pan, set aside and cover with foil to keep warm.
 Keep the pan - we'll use it again!

-Pop the green beans in your second pan of boiling water.
-Cook for 4 mins, then drain in a colander.
-Boil your kettle, then pour the boiling water (amount specified in the ingredient list) into a jug with the vegetable stock pot.
+While the fish cooks, pop the green beans in your second pan of boiling water.
+Cook for 4 mins, then drain in a colander and put to one side.
+Boil your kettle, then pour the boiling water (see ingredients for amount) into a measuring jug with the stock.
 Stir to dissolve, ready for the tarragon sauce.

-Add the stock to the frying pan on medium-high heat.
-Boil until it has reduced by a third, 4-5 mins.
-Remove from the heat, wait 1 minute then add the crème fraîche.
-Give it a good stir then add the tarragon (don't use it all if you only want a subtle flavour).
-Taste for seasoning and add salt and black pepper if necessary.
+Once the tilapia is out of your frying pan, add the stock to your pan on medium-high heat.
+Boil until it has reduced by one-third, 4-5 mins.
+Remove from the heat, then add the crème fraîche.
+Give it a good stir, then add the tarragon (don't use it all if you only want a subtle flavour).
+Season to taste with salt and pepperif needed.

-When the potatoes are cooked, drain in a colander and allow to steam dry for a minute.
+When the potatoes are cooked, drain in the colander and allow to steam-dry for 1 minute (you want as much water to drain out as possible).
 Return them to the pan and lightly crush with the back of a fork.
-For a decadent finish, toss them in a knob of butter (if you have some) and a pinch of salt and black pepper.
+For a decadent finish, toss them in a knob of butter (if you have some) and a pinch of salt and pepper

 Divide the crushed new potatoes and green beans between your plates.
 Top with the tilapia and finish with a generous amount of tarragon sauce.
 Enjoy!